 Figure 1.
-Distribution of Quercus pyrenaica forests in Iberian Peninsula (a) and in Sierra Nevada mountain range, where three cluster of oak populations have been identified (Pérez-Luque et al. 2015) (showed in different colour) (b).
+Distribution of Quercus pyrenaica forests in Iberian Peninsula (a) and in Sierra Nevada mountain range, where three clusters of oak populations have been identified (Pérez-Luque et al. 2015) (showed in different colour) (b).
 A grid of with the MODIS pixels for each population is shown (see material and methods).
 Detailed location of the sampling sites: northern (San Juan, SJ) (c) and southern ones (Cáñar: CALow and CAHigh)(d).
 Colour Orthophotography of 2009 from Regional Ministry of the Environment, Regional Government of Andalusia.

 Figure 2